 The impact of stroke

 Investment in rehabilitation hasn't kept pace.
-Stroke is a leading cause of disability, with almost two thirds of survivors leaving hospital with a disability.
+Stroke is the leading cause of severe disability in the UK.
 The range of disabilities is greater than for any other condition and includes limb weakness, visual problems, and language and communication problems.
 Extreme fatigue is also a common side effect, and depression and anxiety are common.

 How we help: our research in stroke

 Acquired brain and spinal cord injury – including stroke – is one of Brain Research UK's three priority research areas.
-This recognises a high level of unmet need for research in this field and means that we are specifically calling for proposals in acquired brain and spinal cord injury under our annual PhD studentship and project grant schemes.
+This recognises a high level of unmet patient need, in combination with low levels of dedicated research funding.